muratkeremozcan/pizza-api/README.md

 });
 ```

 Now that we have a complete suite reading and writing feature flags, we can refactor to our heart's content.
-Good tests are such a luxury, we can try daring code changes.
+Good e2e tests are such a luxury, we can try daring code changes, get code level, deployment level and test level confidence.

 ```js
 // ./cypress/plugins/index.js